Eastern School District

 B.A, B.Ed, B.Sp.
 Ed.

-and graduated from St. Mark’s School in 2001.
-Danielle
+in King's Cove and graduated from St. Mark's School in 2001.

-obtained her B.ED from Memorial University in 2006 and then
+Danielle obtained her B.ED from Memorial University in 2006

-finished her B.ED in Special Education in 2013.
-Currently
+and then finished her B.ED in Special Education in 2013.

-Danielle is completing her Masters at Mount Saint Vincent
+Currently Danielle is completing her Masters at Mount Saint

-area of the Deaf and Hard of Hearing (D/HH).
-When not at
+in the area of the Deaf and Hard of Hearing (D/HH).
+When not

-school, Danielle enjoys spending time with her daughter and
+at school, Danielle enjoys spending time with her daughter

-her family.
-Danielle’s main interest include going walks,
+and her family.
+Danielle's main interest include going

 B.A, B.Ed, B.Sp.
 Ed.